The different CPA designations

 Members who hold the dual designation present themselves as FCPA or FCPA, FCA or FCPA, FCGA or FCPA, FCMA.

-The CPA, CA•IFA and CPA, CA•IT designations are recognized across Canada.
-CPAs who hold these designations have undergone a rigorous and objective recognition process that attests to their skills and experience in one of the following fields:
+CPAs who hold the CPA, CA•IFA and CPA, CA•IT designations have undergone a rigorous and objective recognition process that attests to their skills and experience in one of the following fields:

 - CPA, CA•IFA: Investigative and forensic accounting